dergeberl/kubeteach/README.md

 Each `resourceCondition` contains a `field` which should be checked, an `operator` (see table below) and a `value`.

-The `field` is a json path to find the field witch should be checked (it is based on [tidwall/gjson](https://github.com/tidwall/gjson)).
+The `field` is a json path to find the field witch should be checked.
+The json path is based on [tidwall/gjson](https://github.com/tidwall/gjson).
+Check out the [gjson](https://github.com/tidwall/gjson) repository for the syntax.
+There is also an [online playground](https://gjson.dev/) for test and evaluate a json path.

 | operators | description |